planetis-m/fuzz-experiments/tasks.md

 - [X] testOneInput parameter should be immutable, also cut more time.
 (2.0h) 16/8
 - [X] Cleanup new code.
 (2h) 16/8-17/8
 - [X] Step through example mutator and gain knowledge of how it works and how it can be improved.
 (3.0h) 17/8
+- [X] Split into procs, convert into macro, and write customMutator.
+(1.0h) 18/8

 TODO
 ====